serverless/event-gateway/README.md

 The Event Gateway is a L7 proxy and realtime dataflow engine, intended for use with Functions-as-a-Service on AWS, Azure, Google & IBM.

+*The project is under heavy development.
+The APIs will continue to [change](#versioning) until we release a 1.0.0 version.
+It's not yet ready for production applications.*

 [![Build Status](https://travis-ci.org/serverless/event-gateway.svg?branch=master)](https://travis-ci.org/serverless/event-gateway)
 [![Slack Channel](https://serverless-contrib.azurewebsites.net/badge.svg)](https://serverless-contrib.azurewebsites.net)